Our Definitive Guide to Client Portal Software

-What makes a good customer portal?
+What makes for good customer portal software?

 Every company will have its own preferences for the client portal features it needs and what will best suit the needs of its clients.
 Here are just a few examples of the types of features that make for a good customer portal.

 - Support: A high-quality customer portal should have opportunities for 24/7 support, including live chat with representatives, support forums and/or knowledge bases with answers to common questions and issues.

 - Updates: Clients should be able to log in and view real-time updates for ticket statuses or services.

 - Downloads: Customer portals often allow users to download documentation or manuals specific to certain products.

 - Customization: Companies should be able to fully customize their portals, including adding their own branding and content as much as possible.
 Users should also be able to add their own avatars and edit their profiles.